asyncapi/training/VIDEO_2_SCRIPT.md

 Microservices communicate with each other through APIs and have their own storage systems which avoids overloading and crashing the application.

-Advantages of implementing microservices architecture:
+Let's talk about some advantages of implementing microservices architecture:

 - **Maintainability**: the application can be divided into several functional and independent parts.
 In case you need to modify application functionality, only the affected component will be deployed.